kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 ### Does not address the underlying issues

-To me, this is the most important risk present.
+To me, this is the most significant risk.

 The underlying issue is that making
 [3rd party authentication modules](https://learn.microsoft.com/en-us/windows-server/security/windows-authentication/security-support-provider-interface-architecture)